syslua/syslua/docs/architecture/09-platform.md

 - Direct symlink, content lives outside the store
 - File can be edited in place
-- Still tracked by sys.lua (derivation records the link metadata)
+- Still tracked by sys.lua (build records the link metadata)
 - No content-based rollback (rollback restores the symlink, not content)

 ## Service Management